lukecollier/lukecollier.dev/typst/cv.typ

     [2022 - Now], [
       #text(weight:"bold")[Skedulo] #h(1fr) Senior Scala Engineer

       Picking up where my dissertation left off working with NP-hard problems and providing integrations that generated schedules for hundreds of people.
-I implemented the team's ways of working, improving time to delivery but also tracking it and experimenting with our team metrics.
+I implemented the team's ways of working, improving time to delivery but also lead tracking it and experimenting with our team metrics.
 Performed large architectural migrations to reduce our out-of-date dependencies to zero.
-Added
+Identified high resource usage leading to a 100% improvement.
     ],
-    [2021 - 2022], [
+    [2021 - Aug], [
       #text(weight:"bold")[OrgVue] #h(1fr) Senior Scala Engineer

       By working with the operations team implemented strategies that allowed developers to self-serve their infrastructure requirements reducing blocked work streams.
-Fully automating the release pipelines reduces delivery time.
+Fully automating the release pipelines leading to reduced delivery time.
     ],
     [2019 - 2021], [
       #text(weight:"bold")[Disney Streaming Services] #h(1fr) Scala Engineer